-This bottle has two lids to fight against leaks, but two things to keep track of is annoying, and it is more than likely you'll lose one or more of them before the bottle is empty.
-The smaller bottle also isn't likely to last long if you use it for a family of four or more.
-While it does come in a pack of two, it would be nice to get a little more product for your money or at least larger bottles, so you don't need to carry two.
+This bottle has two lids to fight against leaks, but two things to keep track of is annoying, and we think you'll likely lose one or more of them before the bottle is empty (we did).
+The smaller bottle also won't last long if you use it for a family of four or more on a regular basis.
+While it comes in a two-pack, it would be nice to get a little more product for your money or at least larger bottles, so you don't need to carry two.
 Overall, we really like this effective and easy to use spray that leaves behind no strange feel and no scent.
 We are willing to work with the smaller bottle and dual cap to get the protection we need.

 OFF!
-Family Care Insect & Mosquito Repellent is a nice smelling option that many of our testers love.
+Family Care Insect & Mosquito Repellent is a lightly scented option that many of our testers love.
 With an easy to use spray top and a palm-sized lid, this bottle is easy to hold and spray even with slick, sunscreen covered hands.
-The low percentage DEET formula has been deemed safe by the CDC and it didn't leave our skin feeling tight and dry like some other DEET formulations we've tried in the past.
+The low percentage DEET formula is deemed safe by the Centers for Disease Control (CDC), and it didn't leave our skin feeling tight and dry like some competing DEET formulations we've tested.

-The DEET formula leaves skin feeling strange at first, and some folks may not like the smell.
-While our testers preferred it over most of the competition, fragrances mean introducing more chemicals to the mix, which means a higher chance of potential irritants or allergens.
+The DEET formula leaves skin feeling strange at first, and some users may not like the smell.
+While our testers prefer it over most of the competition, any added fragrance means more chemicals are included that they aren't required to list, which means a higher chance of it containing potential irritants or allergens.
 Overall, this two-pack of budget-priced repellent works well and travels without leaks making it one to consider.

-Cutter Skinsations Insect Repellent has a colorful bottle and easy to open lid.
-The spray bottle is narrow for smaller hands, and it has a pleasant smell most testers liked.
-In our tests, it seems effective against most bugs, though we didn't encounter ticks.
-We like that the low percentage of DEET is listed as safe from the CDC, and we love how easily the bottle fits in a cup holder or backpack.
-This spray is suitable for skin or gear, and the added aloe helps relieve any bites you might already have with a cool feeling.
+Cutter Skinsations Insect Repellent has a colorful bottle and an easy to open lid.
+The spray bottle is narrow, and it has a pleasant smell most of our testers liked.
+In our tests, it seemed effective against most bugs, though we didn't encounter ticks on our adventures.
+We like that the low percentage of DEET is listed as safe by the CDC, and we love how easily the bottle fits in a cup holder or backpack.
+This spray works on skin or gear, and the added aloe can help relieve any bites you might already have with a cool feeling.

-This bottle seems to leak if you leave the lid off or it gets knocked off in your bag.
-The smell might be offensive to some, and unlike the Picaridin products, it doesn't disappear quickly.
+Our bottle had some leaking trouble with the lid off and in our backpack where the lid got knocked off.
+The smell might be offensive to some, and unlike the Picaridin products, it doesn't disappear with any level of swiftness.
 Also, fragrance means an increased potential for chemical irritants, so you may want to spot check this option before you spray yourself or a child.
-Overall, we think this product is a winner and similar to the OFF! formulation.
+Overall, we think this product is a winner, and it seems similar to the OFF! formulation.
 It is a suitable choice for families who want a family-friendly option most members can use without complaint.

-Natrapel Repellent Wipes is similar look and feel to a moist towelette you get with BBQ food (minus the food fun beforehand).
+Natrapel Repellent Wipes is similar in look and feel to a moist towelette you might get with BBQ food (minus the delicious food beforehand).
 These towelettes contain bug repellent instead of a lemon-scented cleaner.
-This useful and travel-sized product won't leak in your pack and can be used anywhere as it isn't airborne.
-Which is a plus, for anyone with breathing issues or sensitivities to sprays.
+This useful and travel-sized product won't leak in your pack and can be used anywhere as it isn't airborne and won't annoy others standing near you.
+Which is a plus for anyone with breathing issues or sensitivities to sprays.
 We like the simplicity of the design and found that one wipe will work for the average person wearing shorts and a t-shirt.
-The packets can tuck into your pocket, to keep them nearby, and children will definitely find them useful at camp or situations where they need to take care of themselves.
+The packets can tuck in your pocket to keep them handy, and children will definitely find them useful at camp or in situations where they need to take care of themselves.

-Unfortunately, these wipes don't work for all situations.
+Unfortunately, these wipes won't work for all situations.
 They can only be used one time each, so when you run out, that is all the protection you have.
 Plus, they create more trash, as each is individually wrapped.
-They also can't be used on gear for a layering protection effect, and the design means you're spending more per application than ordinary repellents.
-However, despite these limitations, we believe there is a place for this handy product and the unique wipe application that makes travel and use a breeze for most adventures.
-So, while likely not your main, go-to product, this wipe could be an excellent backup or occasional solution where a bottle or spray is not suitable.
+They also can't be used on gear for a layering protection effect, and the design means you're spending more money per application than typical repellents.
+However, despite these limitations, we believe there is a time and place for this unique product, and the useful wipe application makes travel a breeze.
+So, while likely not your primary, go-to product, this wipe could be an excellent backup or occasional solution when a bottle or spray is not suitable.

-Repel Insect Repellent Sportsmen Max is a must-have option if you plan to layer your levels of protection.
+Repel Insect Repellent Sportsmen Max can be considered a must-have product if you want to layer your levels of protection (and you should, If possible).
 This higher percentage of DEET is not traditionally recommended for use on skin or with children.
-Still, it can be applied to clothing and gear to help create another layer of protection from pesky insects.
-We think the ability to layer protection without increasing your skin's chemical load is a good thing.
-During testing, this layering effect did decrease the amount of bugs and bug related bites we encountered.
-We like that this product sprays evenly and was straightforward.
+However, it can be applied to clothing and gear to create an extra layer of protection from pesky insects.
+We believe the ability to layer and increase your protection without upping your skin's chemical load is a very good thing.
+During testing, layering our protection by spraying our gear did, in fact, decrease the number of bugs and bug related bites we encountered.
+We like that this product sprays evenly and was straightforward to use.

-This product smells worse than most, and the smell lingers for longer than you'll want.
-However, if you pre-treat gear and let it air dry before use (as directed), it will decrease the overall impact of the smell significantly.
-If you are going somewhere where there are known concerns and a high level of insect-borne illnesses, then using a higher concentration of DEET might be in order, and you'll be glad you're packing this product deep into the woods.
-While the odor may not be to your likely, it is better than coping with an insect-borne illness.
+This spray smells worse than most of our review options, and in our experience, the smell lingers for longer than we liked.
+However, if you pre-treat gear and let it air dry before use (as directed), the smell's overall impact significantly decreases.
+If you are going somewhere where there are known concerns or a high level of insect-borne illnesses, then utilizing a higher concentration of DEET could be called for, and you'll be glad you're packing this option deep into the woods.
+While the odor may not be your favorite smell, it is certainly better than dealing with an insect-borne illness.